Saturday, June 22, 2024

 Another first today - I cast my vote!

 Months before elections one would see myriad party candidates visiting homes, distributing pamphlets, with benign faces and folded hands.
-Para (neighborhood) dadas (an older man, not goon) would make their follow-up visits after the candidates and explain the good things about their leader and a gossip or two about others.
+Para (neighborhood) dadas (older man, not goon) would make their follow-up visits after the candidates and explain the good things about their leader and a gossip or two about others.

-I can't forget those (mothers of all) rallies with miles of party supporters.
-I learnt later that the 'supporters' would be paid two meal and some toddy, takers for which were abundant in Calcutta.
-And the hinterland from where they would board local trains - ticketless of course - to arrive in the city, walk in endless lines flags in hand, to that humongous patch of green in the heart of the metropolis called Brigade Parade Ground.
+I can't forget those (mother of all) rallies with miles of party supporters in endless queues.
+I learnt later that the 'supporters' would be paid two meals and some toddy, takers for which were abundant in Calcutta.
+And from the hinterland they would board local trains - ticketless of course - to arrive in the city, walk in endless lines flags in hand, to that humongous patch of green in the heart of the metropolis called Brigade Parade Ground.
 Brigade cholo was the slogan like it was Quit India in 1942.
 Then there were those passionate speeches, legendary traffic jams and endless frustration that Calcuttans suffered.
 The din was unmissable!

 And of course, there was public art on ANY available spot.
 Your bad luck if you had just re-painted your house a virgin white.
 But credit where it's due, the posters and graffiti were unique with art, satire, humour, caricature, historical allusions, brilliantly appealing to the entire spectrum from subaltern to intellectual.
 There was something about the visuals, they were very Soviet-esque.